zackboll/opencv_core_ada/README.md

 `opencvcore_ada` is licensed under the **Apache License 2.0**.

-See the repository license file for the full license text.
+See `LICENSE` for the full license text.

 OpenCV is a separate project with its own license and copyright holders.